Cleaner in Saudi Arabia showered with gifts after social media mockery

 "I was just doing my job as a cleaner in the municipality and found myself in front of the gold shop.
 I am very happy about the gifts and very thankful."

-Al Qahtani -- who set up the Ensanyat Twitter account to connect social media users with people in need across Riyadh -- said it was very endearing to see the amount of solitary from people in Saudi Arabia, but also across the Gulf region.
+Al Qahtani -- who set up the Ensanyat Twitter account to connect social media users with people in need across Riyadh -- said it was very endearing to see the amount of solidarity from people in Saudi Arabia, but also across the Gulf region.

 "I really wish we can always stay united like this to help people in need," he told CNN.